alexkasko/parallel-queries/README.md

 ####data source accessors

-Data sources (wrapped into `JdbcTemplate`) may be provided using `DataSourceAccessor` interface.
+Data sources (wrapped into `NamedParameterJdbcOperations`) may be provided using `DataSourceAccessor` interface.
 Implementations of this interface holds the list of actual data sources and decides what source to use for next query based on query parameters mapping as an argument for `get` method.
-Application may provide its own `DataSourceAccessor` implementation (with own `JdbcOperations` and `SqlParameterSource` implementation) with necessary logic.
+Application may provide its own `DataSourceAccessor` implementation (with own `NamedParameterJdbcOperations` and `SqlParameterSource` implementation) with necessary logic.

 By default library uses `RoundRobinAccessor` that returns data sources in circular order ignoring actual query parameters.

 ####named parameters support

-Library uses `JdbcOperations` instead of `NamedParameterJdbcOperations` to utilize more fine grained access to query execution (to support query cancelling).
+Library internally uses `JdbcOperations` instead of `NamedParameterJdbcOperations` to utilize more fine grained access to query execution (to support query cancelling).
 Despite it, library supports SQL queries with named parameters using `:placeholder` syntax using exactly the same implementation of named parameters as `NamedParameterJdbcTemplate`.